PV Ratio Formula is Profit Volume Ratio Formula

 Conclusion

-PV ratio is expressed in terms of contribution to sales.
-This helps in calculating contribution and also various ratios like Break-even point and margin of safety.
+Profit Volume ratio is expressed in terms of contribution to sales.
+This helps calculate contribution and various ratios like the Break-even point and the margin of safety.
 There are various applicable formulas for the PV ratio.
-The Most Common one is Contribution over Sales multiplied by 100 to arrive at a percentage.
+The Most Common is Contribution over Sales multiplied by 100 to arrive at a percentage.

-For entities with a multi-product business and limited capital, the PV ratio is a good metric to determine which is the more profitable business to invest in.
-So, a higher PV ratio implies increased profits.
+For entities with a multi-product business and limited capital, the PV ratio is a good metric for determining the most profitable business to invest in.
+A higher PV ratio implies increased profits.